TL;DR

 - If you are a landlord considering switching from long-let to STR, factor in the 12-month re-letting ban under the new eviction rules.

 - Consider professional management to handle compliance, pricing, and multi-platform distribution.
-For costs, see our guide to costs of running a holiday let.
+For costs, see the guide to costs of running a holiday let.

 4. What London hosts should do now